choojun/choojun.github.io/wsl_hdfs_basic.md

 $ hdfs dfs -rm -r testhdfs
 $ hdfs dfs -ls
 ~~~
-> In addition to the above commands, there are a number of POSIX-like commands (https://en.wikipedia.org/wiki/List_of_POSIX_commands) which include chgrp, chmod, chown, cp, du, mkdir, stat, tail
+> In addition to the above commands, there are a number of POSIX-like commands (https://en.wikipedia.org/wiki/List_of_POSIX_commands) which include chgrp, chown, cp, du, mkdir, stat, tail